rflandau/gwcli/CONTRIBUTING.md

 # Packages

 Every effort has been made to document each package/file internally.
+There is, quite possibly, too much documentation.
 Here is a short list of the most important packages.

 ## Clilog